Livilla

-She was twice married to the potential successor in the Julio-Claudian dynasty, first to Augustus' grandson Gaius Caesar (died 4 AD) and later to Tiberius' son Drusus the Younger (died AD 23).
+She was twice married to the potential successor in the Julio-Claudian dynasty, first to Augustus' grandson Gaius Caesar (died AD 4) and later to Tiberius' son Drusus the Younger (died AD 23).
 Allegedly, she helped her lover Sejanus in poisoning her second husband and died shortly after Sejanus fell from power in AD 31.

 Marriages

-Livilla was married twice, first in 1 BC to Gaius Caesar, Augustus' grandson and potential successor.
-Thus, Augustus had chosen Livilla as the wife of the future Emperor.
+Livilla was married twice, first in 1 BC to Gaius Caesar, Augustus' grandson and heir.
+Thus, Augustus had chosen Livilla as the wife of the future emperor.
 This splendid royal marriage probably gave Livilla grand aspirations for her future, perhaps at the expense of the ambition of Augustus' granddaughters, Agrippina the Elder and Julia the Younger.
 However, Gaius died in AD 4, cutting short Augustus' and Livilla's plans.

 In the same year, Livilla married her cousin Drusus Julius Caesar (Drusus the Younger), the son of Tiberius.
-When Tiberius succeeded Augustus as Emperor in AD 14, Livilla again was the wife of a potential successor.
-Drusus and Livilla had three children, a daughter named Julia Livia in around AD 7 and twin brothers in AD 19: Germanicus Gemellus who died in 23, and Tiberius Gemellus who survived infancy.
+When Tiberius succeeded Augustus as emperor in AD 14, Livilla again was the wife of a potential successor.
+Drusus and Livilla had three children, a daughter named Julia Livia in around AD 7 and twin sons in AD 19: Germanicus Gemellus, who died in 23, and Tiberius Gemellus, who survived infancy.